jnebab/jnebab/README.md

-I'm a front-end developer based from Cabanatuan City.
-I am currently working at CoDev Philippines.
+I'm a front-end engineer based from Cabanatuan City.
+I am currently working at Advice Revolution - an Australian-based company.

 This year, outside from my usual work routine.
-I spent learning on...
+I will be leaning to learn on...
-* 🔭 Web3 Front-end dev using wagmi, rainbowkitui, etherjs, web3js, moralis and Pinata APIs;
-* 🌱 Finish basic course on Rust; got better in using TypeScript with React development;
+* 🔭 Doing AI-based web applications with Open API, Langchain and Pinecone;
+* 🌱 Trying to finish an algo course from FrontEnd Masters;
-* 🤔 Learned about TRPC, ct3a by theo.gg and his community.
+* 🤔 Exploring AWS architecture and doing deployments, and;
-* 🌱 Also did some progress learning about AWS

-in 2023...
-I want to learn...
+...aside from the ones mentioned above, I might also try...
-* 📦 more about TRPC and Rust.
+* 📦 going in-depth with Rust.
-* 📦 Improve my skills in CSS animations.
+* 📦 Do SolidJS/Svelte/Astro project
-* 📦 Maybe try UnoCSS/SolidJS/Remix on a project or just learn out of curiousity
+* 📦 Use PlanetScale in a full-stack project

-* 🌱 Expand my knowledge in AWS and go to full stack development
+More about me:

-Important Note: I am bad at algo exams.
-I will fail badly.
-And sorry I am lazy to take algo courses.
-I prefer to take mini-projects instead :)
+I am bad at algo exams.
+I always fail.
+I prefer to take mini-projects instead.

 ### My Socials